owenm19/EVCPurdueAutonomousVehicle/README.md

 To see work done from Fall 2019 to Spring 2020, check tag Version 0.2.

 Version 0.2 adds to Version 0.1 with C++ code for autonomy, which ultimately carried on to this version.

+For all new commits during the Fall 2021 and Spring 2022 semesters, check tag Version 0.3